DavidC001/retico-CLIP-zeroShot/README.md

 ```bash
 git clone https://github.com/retico-team/retico-vision.git
 ```
-**Important**: Make sure to add the path to the `retico-vision` library to your `PYTHONPATH` environment variable.
+**Important**: Make sure to add the path to the `retico-vision` and `retico-core` libraries to your `PYTHONPATH` environment variable.
 This is required for the module to properly import the vision components.

 ### Step 2: Install the package